A White Sport Coat and a Pink Crustacean: Songs

 All of the songs on A White Sport Coat and a Pink Crustacean were written or co-written by Buffett.

 The most well-known song of the album, the novelty "Why Don't We Get Drunk (and Screw)", was originally released as a B-side, backing the single "The Great Filling Station Holdup", and inspired some controversy at the time due to its lyrics.
-Buffett wrote "Why Don't We Get Drunk" and is credited with doing so, and with playing maracas and beer cans on the album under the pseudonym Marvin Gardens, derived from a property on the original Atlantic City version of the Monopoly game board.
+Buffett wrote "Why Don't We Get Drunk", but is credited under the pseudonym Marvin Gardens, derived from a property on the original Atlantic City version of the Monopoly game board.

 "He Went to Paris", inspired by musician Eddie Balchowsky, is a perennial fan-favorite ballad, appearing on most of Buffett's greatest-hits collections.
 It was covered by Waylon Jennings in 1980 and Doug Supernaw in 1994.
 Buffett re-recorded it for his 2003 compilation Meet Me in Margaritaville: The Ultimate Collection.

 Buffett and Jerry Jeff Walker co-wrote "Railroad Lady".
 Walker recorded the song a year earlier than Buffett, and it was later further popularized by Lefty Frizzell, Merle Haggard, and Willie Nelson.

 Critical reception

-Although it was not successful commercially at the time of its release, A White Sport Coat and a Pink Crustacean is generally considered one of Buffett's better albums.Johnny Loftus of AllMusic argues, "while it still lies much closer to Nashville than Key West," the album "does begin to delineate the blowsy, good-timin' Key West persona that would lead him to summer tour stardom" and is "highly recommended for Buffett completists and those interested in his more introspective side."
+Although it was not successful commercially at the time of its release, A White Sport Coat and a Pink Crustacean is generally considered one of Buffett's better albums.
+Johnny Loftus of AllMusic argues that "while it still lies much closer to Nashville than Key West," the album "does begin to delineate the blowsy, good-timin' Key West persona that would lead him to summer tour stardom" and is "highly recommended for Buffett completists and those interested in his more introspective side."